 When the rich and famous die, an obituary is often written to encapsulate their life.
 Often the more important you were, the longest your obituary.

-Some people think of their six word memoir as what they imagine, or would like, their obituary to read.
+Some people think of an example of a six word memoir as what they imagine, or would like, their obituary to read.

 You can also think of this as what you might like written on your gravestone.